sasdallas/reduceOS/README.md

 # reduceOS
 A small, lightweight OS coded in C and Assembly.

+## NOTICE: SEPTEMBER 2022 - Update on the kernel!
+### New kernel development is going great, BrokenThorn is awesome when it comes to this stuff.
+### I'm still seeing if we don't need to switch to C++ to continue building.
+Development is still continuing!

-# NOTICE!
-JUNE 2022 - Please read the following!
+## NOTICE: JUNE 2022 - Please read the following!
 ### Assembly kernel - reduceOS overall is receiving a massive restructure.
 A new kernel has been developed that allows for more opportunities and doesn't make use of multiboot.
 It is unsure whether this update will be applied.
 ### C++ development - reduceOS C++ development has began.
 While I likely will attempt to continue development and possibly restructure the kernel of reduceOS C, reduceOS C may become discontinued soon.

-### Note: Please read the credits page
+### Note: Please read the credits page!